artefactual/atom-docs/user-manual/data-templates/dacs-template.rst

    :align: center
    :figwidth: 50%
    :width: 100%
-   :alt: Data entry fields in the DACS Conditions of access and use elements
+   :alt: Data entry fields in the DACS conditions of access and use elements

-   The data entry fields for the Conditions of access and use elements of the DACS archival description edit template.
+   The data entry fields for the conditions of access and use elements of the DACS archival description edit template.

 .. _dacs-conditions-governing-access: